A fast dynamo on the three-torus: Main ideas and outline of the proof

 \section{Main ideas and outline of the proof}

-The proof of our main Theorem \ref{thm:fastpulsed} relies on a quantitative analysis of a family of transfer operators in the so-called strong-chaos regime.
-This section provides the geometric intuition behind the construction of our velocity field (Section \ref{sub:velocity}), the general perturbative setting developed by Keller and Liverani \cite{Keller_Liverani} (Section \ref{sub:KellerLiverani}), and the key points of the proof of our main Theorem \ref{thm:fastpulsed} (Section \ref{sub:proof}).
+The proof of Theorem~\ref{thm:fastdynamo} is based on a quantitative analysis of a family of transfer operators in a strong-chaos regime, where stretching, folding, and phase mixing interact to produce spectral instability.

+This section outlines the main ingredients of the argument.
+We first describe the geometric construction of the velocity field and the associated dynamical mechanism (Section~\ref{sub:velocity}).
+We then present the perturbative framework of Keller and Liverani \cite{Keller_Liverani}, which allows us to control the effect of diffusion (Section~\ref{sub:KellerLiverani}).
+Finally, we summarize the key steps in the proof of Theorem~\ref{thm:fastdynamo} (Section~\ref{sub:proof}).